lrodero/cats-effect-tutorial/tutorial.md

 the execution context as parameter.
 The resulting server code is [available in github](https://github.com/lrodero/cats-effect-tutorial/blob/master/src/main/scala/catsEffectTutorial/EchoServerV4_ClientThreadPool).

 Let's not forget about async
 ----------------------------
-The `async` functionality is another powerful capability of cats-effect.
+The `async` functionality is another powerful capability of cats-effect we have not mentioned yet.
 It allows to build `IO` instances that may be terminated by a thread different than the one carrying the evaluation of that instance.
 Result will be returned by using a callback.

 Some of you can wonder if that could help us to solve the issue of having blocking code in our fabolous echo server.
 Thing is, `async` cannot magically